West PreK-5th Grade Elementary

 Pride, Own your actions, Wise choices, Engaged, Respect

-This month we are focusing on positive behavior in the Hallway and our Staff will be handing out orange tickets.
+This month we are focusing on positive behavior in the Classroom, and our staff will be handing out green tickets.
 Please talk with your student about the POWER expectations.